 Soft sand cuddled her toes, And the cool wind kisses her cheek.
 As the ocean lay bare beyond her, she asked, “Follow me?”.
 But no answer did she seek.

 Finau was down with a toothache, and Api had to go for some work.
-So, Kalesi, all smiles and warmth, offered me to hold her hand, as she guided me to the beach beyond the village.
+So, Khaleesi, all smiles, offered me to hold her hand, as she guided me to the beach beyond the village.
 Like a pup who just found his master, I followed.